thermokarst-forks/template-repo/.github/ISSUE_TEMPLATE/i-need-help-with-qiime-2---.md

 ---
-name: Getting help with QIIME 2
+name: I need help with QIIME 2...
 about: I am using QIIME 2 and have a question or a problem

 ---